-Basic amenities like quarters for Forest Guard and Forest Watcher exist in the Ramanathapuram Town itself, which is just 15 Km from Therthangal village.

-All seasonal staff is to be provided with 2 pairs of khaki or camouflage uniform with sanctuary badge and hunter shoes in a year.
+Basic amenities like quarters for Forest Guard and Forest Watcher exists in the Chitrangudi Village itself.
+All seasonal staff is to be provided with 2 pairs of khaki or camouflage uniform in a year.
+Accessories like torch, batteries, water bottle, lathi, hunter shoes and walky-talky with solar chargers to a squad will be supplied.